-With these exercise hubs all over Singapore - in Orchard, the CBD and even the heartlands - there’s no excuse for you not to achieve that banging body you’ve always dreamt of
+With these exercise hubs all over Singapore – in Orchard, the CBD and even the heartlands – there are no excuses.
+Work, work, work!

 We’re kicking off with some serious #fitspo with that pic above, taken at The Pit.
 With a no-nonsense approach when it comes to an intense workout regimen, this gym is as gritty as it gets in Singapore.
 Led by Managing Director Irving Henson, The Pit is for hardcore fitness buffs who are not afraid to push themselves to the limit (and then some) to achieve their fitness goals.
 One-on-one training and group classes like Meetcon and Martial Arts are available here.
 Don’t expect to get off easy during cheat day either – you’ll be assigned ‘homework’ (i.e. deadlifts) that must be completed every week.
 Enter The Pit – if you dare.